shenwei356/LexicMap/docs/content/tutorials/index/_index.md

     $total_bases + ($num_contigs - 1) * 1000 <= 268,435,456

-as we insert 1000-bp intervals of N's between contigs to reduce the sequence scale to index.
+as we concatenate contigs with 1000-bp intervals of N’s to reduce the sequence scale to index.

 {{< /hint >}}